DignitySAMP/vilt-stack/README.md

 </template>
 ```

-But it also works in blade.php or html files:
+But it also works in blade or html files:
 ```html
 <!DOCTYPE html>
 <html>